3rdPix/HOB_Game/HOB_language/README.md

 ```
 Here we are retrieving the file `example.txt` from the server.
 Of course, it is completely different from that example in **Bash**, the idea is to share the thought process behind it.

-In the first line we assume we have not hacked the server yet, and therefore we do not have access to administrator commands.
-We run the `fD` (file distribution) function from our generalized `server_object`, and declare as the arguments
+In the first line we assume we have not hacked the server yet, and therefore we do not have access to remote administrator commands.
+We run locally (`§`) the `fD` (file distribution) function from our generalized `server_object`, and declare as the arguments:
 1. The file, which we do not know where is it, so we have to find it through the `fS` (file search) function.
 To this function we give the argument `example.txt`.
 2. Our direction to which the file should be sent.
 This is done by `§*IP`.
-Accessing the variable (`*`) `IP` from local (`§`).
+Accessing the variable (`*`) by the name `IP` from local (`§`).
+Finally, the indicator `##` meaning that the command should not be ran immediately, but later whenever `event` is triggered.
+The `@` here means variable `event` is not yet defined and that the machine should wait to know what *event* refers to.

 The second line we are "in", and can run commands directly into the server's terminal.
+We do a similar process but indicating that this is command should be ran in the server by `<<`.
+We call the `fD` file distribution function with arguments: path to the file (obtained through the same `fS` file search function) and the **ip** the file should be sent to.
+Note that this command is written in our local machine, so token `§` applies to local machine, not the server machine.

+## But.. why?
+Remember this game is aimed at a general public.
+So concepts do not need to be fully accurate neither to a developer experience, nor a hacking experience, but they should be as close as possible to the *hacker* portrayed in movies/series/videogames, etc.

+The game starts with only our local machine, we have to gain access to the server, and once we are in, try to get as much as possible.
+Indicating what should be run locally and remotely is necessary, hence the `§` and `<<` are created.
+Also, many things could go wrong, so `¬` should be use all the time.
+We sometimes need to be quick, and writing lines is slow, so we can create a set of commands to be executed later, for instance, *"run all these commands as soon as I am connected to the server and immediately disconnect"*, here is where the `#` and `##` tokens come in.
+Etc.

+The idea behind this, is to make mixture of an exciting experience for the player, while also giving some "air" of what programming looks like.
+Therefore, accuracy in the operations is not mandatory.
+It does not need to make sense for a developer, it needs to make sense for the player.

+## End notes
+This was not meant to be a documentation, nor a complete explanation of how the HOB language is going to work.
+But rather notes on what should be achieved, and how it should be achieved.

+The game is still in early stages of development, so many changes are expected.
+Any ideas or suggestions should be posted in the [Issues](https://github.com/3rdPix/HOB_Game/issues)